 Lora Mei McManus-Graham serves as an independent DEI consultant and the PK-12 Chair of Equity & Instruction at The Blake School in Minneapolis, Minnesota.
 As the product of two Los Angeles independent schools, she is deeply passionate about inspiring change from within.
-A former K-12 teacher, McManus-Graham focuses specifically on actionable steps to reconcile school culture and create schools in which families and employees of color feel not only in the space, but of the space—the critical difference between inclusion and belonging.
+A former K-12 teacher, McManus-Graham focuses specifically on actionable steps to reconcile school culture and create schools in which families and employees of color feel not only in the space but of the space—the critical difference between inclusion and belonging.
 She also led the team that developed the My-Space virtual reality experience that envisions aspirational spaces of belonging and joy for historically marginalized groups.
-McManus-Graham hold M.A.s in Curriculum and Instruction & Education Administration from Cal State Channel Islands where she authored "Experiences of Discrimination and Microaggressions towards Women of Color in Independent School Headships."
+McManus-Graham holds M.A. in Curriculum and Instruction & Education Administration from Cal State Channel Islands, where she authored "Experiences of Discrimination and Microaggressions towards Women of Color in Independent School Headships."

-Sixteen-year-old Chase Hartman co-founded a non-profit called Eco Brothers and an award-winning book distribution project called “read.repeat.” and has been focused on improving literacy rates and helping the environment for the past 6 years.
+Sixteen-year-old Chase Hartman co-founded a non-profit called Eco Brothers and an award-winning book distribution project called “read.repeat.” and has been focused on improving literacy rates and helping the environment for the past six years.
 He’s collected and distributed more than 200,000 books and impacted the lives of more than 45,000 students in Hillsborough County, Florida.
-Chase champions the need for more books-with-diversity and dual language books in local Title-1 schools and has worked to raise more than $110,000 to support this cause as well as various environmental projects.
+Chase champions the need for more books-with-diversity and dual language books in local Title-1 schools and has worked to raise more than $110,000 to support this cause and various environmental projects.

 Niveda Mahesh is a high school senior attending Woodbridge Senior High School in Woodbridge, VA.
 She is a three-sport varsity athlete in rowing, field hockey, and basketball.
 If not competing on the water, field, or court, she loves strength training at her local gym.
 She is a passionate leader in her school and community.
 She is currently the President of her school’s National Honor Society.
 As the Founder and President of her nonprofit organization – 4Girls 4Change (www.4G4C.org) since February 2021, she has helped raise over $18,000 to support several ongoing projects in her local community.
 Today, these projects support a wide range of beneficial community related activities, including – homeless shelter and support services, food donation drives, COVID-19 relief efforts, and clothing drives for Afghan refugees.

 Sixteen-year-old Aditya Krishnan is from Lake Nona in Orlando, Florida.
 His love for Math and Algebra stemmed from his favorite math teacher Mr. Chris Hall.
 He thought of, designed, and created his app Algebraic! after spending his sophomore year summer assisting with an Advanced Math camp.
 At the end of the camp, Aditya wanted to do more for the children he taught Algebra.
 He always wanted to help his community in many ways.
 Whether volunteering at Ronald MacDonald or handing out school supplies to less advantaged kids, Aditya believes in constantly giving back to the community.
 He tutored in English, Geography, Math, Geometry, and Algebra.
 Aditya created Algebraic! because he realized that several kids wanted to practice beyond their summer camp hours.
 Aditya believes that no child should be left behind in this difficult post-COVID era, wherein students struggle to understand Algebra which is essential for exams like the SAT and PSAT.
 With his grant from the Be More Fund, Aditya hopes to improve on personalized training.

-Jesse Harmen Rupe lives in Southern California and loves to invent.
-He plans to start a company called JHR Innovators to help the world.
-Jesse adores music, and he spends his days being social with friends.
+Jesse Harmen Rupe lives in southern California and loves to create inventions.
+Jesse plans to start JHR Innovators, a company to help the world in any way he sees fit.
+He adores music and spends his days being social with friends.
 Jesse has developed an optimistic view of the world and wants to spread good where he can.
-"See a need; Fill a need!"
+See a need, Fill a need!

 There are three primary issues in healthcare that must be addressed: equity, trust, and misinformation.
 The COVID-19 pandemic exposed and exacerbated global medical inequality, increasing barriers to care.
-The increased use of social media and availability of unverified sources intensified public confusion and contributed to widening public mistrust of the healthcare establishment.
-The wealth of information coupled with some posing as experts restricted individuals from attaining proper medical guidance and contributed to greater animosity toward honorable healthcare professionals who advocated for vaccination, masking and social distancing to attain better control of the global crisis.
-Today, demographics continue to define individuals’ health and their experiences with healthcare, resulting in intense disparities.
-Harnessing the newfound power of virtual communication, Alexandra worked to build MedNews Week with the leadership and mentorship of Dr. Yan Leyfman.
-As a free 1.5-hour conference where global leaders in medicine without profit motives gather to educate a diverse global audience about the latest developments in dozens of medical specialties, the primary goals are to combat healthcare misinformation, contribute to global healthcare education, and combat healthcare inequity in an accepting, accessible space for people of all backgrounds to learn.
-In its first year, MedNews Week has reached more than 79,000 attendees from over 60 countries with 88,000 social media subscribers.
+The increased use of social media and the availability of unverified sources intensified public confusion and contributed to widening public mistrust of the healthcare establishment.
+The wealth of information, coupled with some posing as experts, restricted individuals from attaining proper medical guidance and contributed to greater animosity toward honorable healthcare professionals who advocated for vaccination, masking, and social distancing to achieve better control of the global crisis.
+Today, demographics continue to define individuals’ health and their experiences with healthcare, resulting in extreme disparities.